-No one wants to pay more in federal taxes than they have to—and you shouldn't.
-There are 2 things that help determine what you really owe: tax deductions and tax credits.
+No one wants to overpay their federal taxes.
+There are 2 types of tax breaks that help determine what you really owe: tax deductions and tax credits.

 What is a tax credit?